 If we accept the premise that each of us is equipped to meet our inherent needs, we can begin to apply a problem-solving mentality to the struggles we all face.

 For instance, if someone is depressed after losing their job, it may be because they have lost status, autonomy, and possibly connection to others.
 These are vital emotional needs, which no amount of "talking it out" will restore.
 Meeting these needs is the most effective route back to good mental health.
-The Human Givens Institute says that mental health struggles are inevitable if these needs are not met, and mental wellness is inevitable if they are.

 In order to determine whether your emotional needs are being met, you need to understand what each of these needs really comprises.
 Here's a brief summary of each:

 We need a safe place—an environment that enables us to lead our lives without experiencing undue fear and that allows us to develop our potential.